What Causes Car Accidents?Trusted Content

-Every day, individuals are injured in automotive accidents.
+Every day, individuals are injured in automotive accidents in Florida.
 Many of these injuries are the result of individuals’ negligent behavior.
 Some of the most common causes of car accidents are explained below.

 Over 65,000 people died in automotive collisions in 2010 and 2011.
 About 10 percent of these deaths have been attributed to distracted driving, as reported by police officers.
 One of the most common causes of distracted driving deaths was due to the use of a cell phone, including texting and making calls.